How to Open an Australian Bank Account Online from Overseas

 ATM fees

-Nowadays, this means that not only will you find it relatively easy to locate an ATM nearby, you'll have many more options beyond your own bank's ATM and you'll be able to withdraw your money for free.
+ATM fees can vary depending on who you bank with, but as all major banks operate networks of ATMs with no fees you should find it relatively easy to locate an ATM nearby which has no charge to pay.
+This also means you'll have many more options beyond your own bank's ATM and you'll be able to withdraw your money for free.

 International transfer fees